raul-gonzales/bp_and_aq_monitor_system/README.md

     - [Firebase Integration](#firebase-integration)
     - [System Integration](#system-integration)

+## Libraries Used
+- **Firebase Arduino Library:** Utilized for integrating Firebase Realtime Database with the Arduino platform for data storage and retrieval.
+- **ESP32 Board Library:** Facilitates communication between the ESP32 microcontroller and other components of the system.
+- **Sensor Libraries:** Specific sensor libraries (e.g., for temperature and air quality sensors) are employed for data collection and processing.
+- **Firebase Authentication Library:** Enables secure user authentication functionality through Firebase Authentication services.
+- **Firebase Cloud Functions SDK:** Integrated for real-time data processing and automation triggers via Firebase Cloud Functions.

 ## Key Features
 - **Real-time Monitoring:** Keep track of water supply and air quality in real-time.